 As one of Canada’s most successful rockers, The Trews made their appearance at the CNE’s Bandshell this past weekend.
 We wanted to provide coverage that lasted longer than the stage lights.
-We spoke to John-Angus MacDonald to touch on his musical beginnings, his not so ‘ Plan B’ and what has made The Trews so unique.
+We spoke to John-Angus MacDonald to touch on his musical beginnings, his not so ‘ Plan B’, and what has made The Trews so unique.

 Artists like Johnny Cash have made a massive impression on my life for certain healing experiences.
 With, The Trews latest album coming out September 14th John-Angus hopes that his listeners will feel the same moving forward.
 “I would love our music to do something for people.
-Just the stories I have heard over the years, and our songs have helped people in a particularly rough patch, is the most humbling thing you can hear as an artist.”
+Just the stories I have heard over the years, and how our songs have helped people in a particularly rough patch is the most humbling thing you can hear as an artist.”
 From a personal standpoint, John said it would be tough to chalk up that one artist for him.
 His family moved to the Caribbean when he was just 13 years old, leaving the east coast of Canada.
-He remembers bringing a few cassette tapes with him that featured, John Lennon’s “Imagine” and The Beatles “Sargent Pepper”.
-He states more than one of those songs off those cassettes has saved his life on more than one occasion.
+He remembers bringing a few cassette tapes with him that featured John Lennon’s “Imagine” and The Beatles “Sargent Pepper.”
+John-Angus states more than one of those songs off those cassettes has saved his life on more than one occasion.

 Music being a massive inspiration lyrically, can also save inspire one to stay on the right track and continue what their heart leads.
-“I never had a personal Plan B” states John-Angus “I had my eyes set on making music and touring.
+“I never had a personal Plan B.” states John-Angus “I had my eyes set on making music and touring.
 I didn’t know how I was going to make money doing it.
-You learn all of that stuff down the road if you are lucky to learn thing or two about the business.”
+You learn all of that stuff down the road if you are lucky to learn a thing or two about the business.”
 John-Angus did think about branching out within the business such as writing for other people and producing which he successfully accomplished with 10 years under his belt.
 Of course, at this stage of the game and level of success, he could never see himself as an accountant.
 Which we couldn’t see him as that either.

 With John-Angus’s longstanding career, we no doubt believed he had some solid advice for those that don’t have the support of family members.
 Just know John-Angus is cheering you on but make sure you want it badly enough.
-“It’s a long road if your goal is to set yourself up for a career in music, there is a lot of disappointments along the way.
-As well, lucky breaks.
+“It’s a long road if your goal is to set yourself up for a career in music, there is a lot of disappointments along the way, as well as lucky breaks.
 We have had a bit of both.
 You have to ride it out and be in it for the right reasons.
 If you are not prepared for that journey, I would say don’t start.
 It’s only going to lead to heartache.”

 Keep up to date with The Trews touring schedule HERE and as well pre-order their album, you won’t regret a thing!